maurosch/cpu-ray-tracing-engine/README.md

 Note: On windows you need to install posix pthreads or you can disable threads with flag `DISABLE_THREADS` when compiling.

-## SCENARY CONFIGURATION
+# CONFIGURATION
-For the scenary you need to configure the file "conf.json".
+For the scenary and visual options of the engine you need to configure the file "conf.json".
 The format of the file is:

 - filename_output: string
 - format_output: string with options: "jpg" or "png" or "ppm",